SherG/tester1/site/content/post/strength-training-80s.md

   great and feels stronger than ever.
 image: ''
 ---
-I started training him with a basic High Intensity Training (HIT) approach.
+I started training him with a basic <a href="https://en.wikipedia.org/wiki/High-intensity_training" target="blank">High Intensity Training (HIT)</a> approach.

 Then for several years we used an offshoot of HIT called <a href="https://en.wikipedia.org/wiki/Super_Slow" target="blank">SuperSlow</a>.